okagvv/myprofile/README.md

 application squence after first error.
 If the file `~/.config/myprofile/default` exists then it will be used instead of `myprofile.default`.

-List entries starting with a hashmark will be skipped silently.
+Some list entries will be skipped silently
+- commented-out via leading hashmark
+- profile scripts names with leading underscore are intended for sourcing on demand by profile functions

 ## Coding conventions